 3. Change in capital structure

 When reorganising, simplifying, or improving its capital structure, a company may look to reduce share capital.
-This may help the company to engage greater debt financing and ultimately increases the influence of the company and growth rate.
+This may help the company to engage in greater debt financing and ultimately increase the influence of the company and growth rate.

 4. Ensuring availability of distributable funds